Sol Goode: Plot

-Sol Goode is a well-intentioned yet carefree and freeloading slacker residing in Los Angeles.
-Approaching his thirties, Sol dreams of making it big as an actor in Hollywood, but like many others, he struggles to land significant roles.
-Beyond acting, Sol's vibrant social life has made him somewhat famous among men and notorious among women in LA for his extravagant partying and frequent one-night stands.
-He shares an uptown bungalow with his friend and roommate Justin, and his close-knit circle includes Justin, the responsible and hardworking Cooper, a charismatic playboy (possibly closeted metrosexual) named Happy, Sol's laid-back and occasionally visiting cowboy cousin with a generous endowment, and Chloe, his closest female friend who juggles waitressing with college.
+Sol Goode is an unemployed aspiring actor living in Los Angeles.
+Approaching thirty, Sol seeks acting roles in Hollywood while spending much of his time partying and dating.
+He lives in a bungalow with his roommate, Justin.
+His social circle consists of Justin, Cooper, Happy, Sol's visiting cousin, and Chloe, a waitress and college student.

 After a one night stand with Tammie, a "low end" girl in the social scene, Sol realizes he has run out of money to pay his share of the rent, and Justin has to reprimand him for not having a job and the possibility that he will have to grow up.
 Sol's situation is further compounded when visiting his parents, who give him a "sit down", confronting him about his lack of responsibility, all while refusing to issue him rent money.
 At work, Justin is singled out for a promotion from mail room duty, to become the assistant of the bossy and snappy female Hollywood agent Bernie "Best", and his off hours are devoted to his controlling and manipulative fiancee, Brenda.

 One day, Happy comes into town to see Sol, stating that his time off is thanks to him and his lover taking time off from their relationship, something that Sol refers to as "a hall pass".
 When Happy comes along with Sol for an audition, Sol's agent proceeds to hire Happy for a Levi Jeans commercial and drops Sol behind his back.
 At the end of his rope with this turn of events, his rent due and eviction nearing, and his car being towed away, Sol again turns to trying to pull a one night stand to ease his frustrations, but is forced to hitch with Tammy when no other options are available.
 Meanwhile, Justin is forced to perform demeaning and menial tasks as Bernie's assistant and endure the brunt of her abuse, from picking up the feces of Bernie's dog, being the receiving end of her verbal abuse, forced to run incredibly petty errands for her, and put into high pressure jobs that test his patience.
 During a day out with his friends, Brenda reveals she wants Justin to move in with her, and issues a reluctant Justin the ultimatum of choosing time with his friends or her.